olearczuk/b-suitors/README.md

     ./adorate <number of threads> ../road_PA.txt <number of methods>
 ```
 Number of methods relates to file blimit.hpp, which contains function bvalue that returns b(v) for a given node, based on method and node id.
-Program returns approximation for every method from 0 to *number of methods* - 1.
+Program returns approximation for every method from 0 to *number of methods*.